- What can cause high creatinine

-How the creatinine test is done and reference values
+- How to take the creatinine test

 Creatinine is a substance in the blood that is produced by the muscles and eliminated in the kidneys.
 Thus, by analyzing creatinine levels, it is possible to identify if there is a problem with the kidneys, especially when it is increased in the blood, as it may mean that the kidneys are not able to eliminate creatinine and, therefore, it is being accumulated in the blood.